Ferroin/fvirt/README.md

 ### fvirt.libvirt

-The libvirt bindings included with fvirt provide a number of enhancements over the official bindings, including:
+The libvirt bindings included with fvirt provide a number of enhancements over the official bindings for Python, including:

 - Hypervisor connections support the context manager protocol.
 - Hypervisor objects provide iterator and mapping access to objects like domains and storage pools, including automatic connection management.
 - Storage pools provide iterator and mapping access to their volumes.
-- Domain states are an enumerable (like they are in the C API) instead of just being an opaque number (like they are in libvirt-python).
+- Object states are enumerables (like they are in the C API) instead of a somewhat opaque list of integer constants (like they are in libvirt-python).
 - Object XML is directly accessible as lxml Element objects.
 - Things that should logically return an empty sequence when nothing is matched usually do so, in contrast to libvirt-python often returning